 Sometimes, yes.
-Some users also take ‘safety’ for ‘comp.’
-That’s because `steel toe’ is the most popular term and they appear not intend to ruin the appetite by using a broader name.
+Some of the users also take ‘safety’ for ‘comp’.
+That’s because `steel toe’ is the most popular term and they do not intend to ruin the appetite by using a broader name.

-Functions: What are safety toe boots and shoes?
-What do they look at?
+Functions: What are safety toe boots and shoes? what do they do?

 As you already know, we encounter numerous risks.
-Whether you are working in manufacturing complexes, gas stations, oil rigs, warehouses, chemical plants or in the construction sites- there are these risks.
-Heavy machinery may go down on the feet during an intense work shift.
+Whether you are working in manufacturing complexes, gas stations, oil rigs, warehouses, chemical plants, or construction sites- there are these risks.
+Heavy machinery may fall on the feet during an intense work shift.
 Wheels may run over the toes unknowingly.
-There are puncture risks from beneath, front, side or the upper parts.
+There are puncture risks from beneath, front, side, or the upper parts.
 Safety toes prevent impact as well as pressure by efficiently minimizing those bad chances.
 They are usually pre-installed; inserted inside your forefoot part of the boot or shoe covering the toes.

 However, you can always buy added safety toes (which are not that recommended).
-People do not feel as comfortable with external safety toes as they work out with internal systems.
+People do not feel as comfortable with external safety toes as they do with internal ones.